 It is an offence to sell, swap, give away or supply second-hand asbestos cement sheeting.

-To find a disposal sites licensed to accept asbestos controlled waste, contact the Department of Environment and Conservation on 6364 6500.
+To find a disposal sites licensed to accept asbestos controlled waste, contact the Department of Environment Regulation on 6467 5000.

 For information on safe handling of asbestos products, and asbestos in the home, contact the City’s Environmental Health Services on 9474 0777 or Department of Health on 9388 4999.

 For information about asbestos in the workplace, contact WorkSafe on 1300 307 877.

 Asbestos Disposal Day

 The City’s next Asbestos Disposal Day:

 Where: Collier Park Waste Transfer Station, 199 Thelma Street, Como

 Asbestos must be double wrapped in industrial thick black plastic (min 200um) and securely gaffer taped.
 There is a maximum of 3 fence sheets per household.